kevoreilly/CAPEv2/docs/book/src/installation/guest/network.rst

 Network Connectivity Status Indicator, Error Reporting, etc
 ===========================================================

-Windows has many diagnostic tools such as the Network Connectivity Status Indicator and Error Reporting, that reach out to Microsoft servers over the internet.
+Windows has many diagnostic tools such as Network Connectivity Status Indicator and Error Reporting, that reach out to Microsoft servers over the Internet.
 Fortunately, these can all be disabled with one Group Policy change.

-Open the Group Policy editor by typing ``gpedit.msc`` into the Start Menu search box, and press enter.
+Open the Group Policy editor by typing ``gpedit.msc`` into the Start Menu search box, and press Enter.
 Then navigate to Computer Configuration> Administrative Templates> System> Internet Communication Management, and open Restrict Internet Communication.